ABOUT THE PRESIDENT

-In 2017, President Natalicio was named one of Fortune magazine’s Top 50 World Leaders.
-In 2016, she was honored with the Hispanic Heritage Award in Science, Technology, Engineering and Math, and was included on the 2016 TIME 100 list of the most influential people in the world.
-In 2015, the Carnegie Corporation of New York honored President Natalicio with its prestigious Academic Leadership Award in recognition of her exceptional achievements during the transformation of UTEP into a national public research university.
+In 2017, Dr. Natalicio was named one of Fortune magazine’s Top 50 World Leaders.
+In 2016, she was honored with the Hispanic Heritage Award in Science, Technology, Engineering, and Math, and she was included on the 2016 TIME 100 list of most influential people in the world.
+In 2015, The Carnegie Corporation of New York honored Dr. Natalicio with its prestigious Academic Leadership Award.
 In 2011, the President of Mexico presented her the Orden Mexicana del Aguila Azteca, the highest recognition bestowed on foreign nationals.
-She also received the TIAA Theodore M. Hesburgh Award for Leadership Excellence in Higher Education and the Harold W. McGraw, Jr. Prize in Education.
 She was inducted into the Texas Women’s Hall of Fame, honored with the Distinguished Alumnus Award at The University of Texas at Austin, and awarded honorary doctoral degrees by St. Louis University, Northeastern University, Victoria University (Melbourne, Australia), Georgetown University, Smith College and the Universidad Autónoma de Nuevo Leon (Mexico).

-A graduate of St. Louis University, President Natalicio earned a master’s degree in Portuguese and a doctorate in linguistics from The University of Texas at Austin.
+A graduate of St. Louis University, Dr. Natalicio earned a master’s degree in Portuguese and a doctorate in linguistics from The University of Texas at Austin.